aprell/aprell.github.io/source/about-me/index.markdown

 <img src="wordcloud.png" alt="Word cloud" align="right" width="40%">

-I enjoy programming multi- and manycore processors, especially [weird][Cell] [ones][SCC].
-I also like programming languages, compilers, and runtime systems.
+I'm a software engineer working on compiler and runtime support for parallel computing.

-[Here][Papers] is some of the stuff I've worked on in the past.
-Since 2010, I've helped teach a couple of classes on computer architecture, introductory programming, and various compiler-related topics.
+[Here][Papers] is some of the stuff I've done in the past revolving around programming multi- and manycore processors, especially [unconventional][Cell] [ones][SCC].

+These days, I'm interested in all things related to programming languages, compilers, and runtime systems.

 <br>